Bounds on the number of torsion points of given order on curves embedded in their jacobians: Applications and examples

 Suppose for example that $X$ is defined over a finite field $\bF_{p^s}$ with $p^s$ elements and that the Frobenius endomorphism $\varphi$ of $J$ over $\bF_{p^s}$ acts by multiplication by $-p^t$ for some integer $t\geq 1$.
 Then by a well-known result of Weil, $s$ is even and $s=2t$.
 Furthermore, $-p^t_*X=X$ so we are in the above situation.
 Also, if $N=p^t+1$, then $J[N]=J(\bF_{p^{2t}})$, so $X[N]=X(\bF_{p^{2t}})$.
 Furthermore, the characteristic polynomial of $\varphi$ is $(T+p^t)^{2g}$, so

-In this example, despite the fact that $\Delta_N=0$, the size of $X[N]$ only grows quadratically in $N$ and $g$.
+In this example, there are infinitely many values of $N$ for which $\Delta_N=0$.
+Despite this, the size of $X[N]$ only grows quadratically in $N$ and $g$.
 This is therefore a motivating example for the question about quadratic growth asked in the Introduction.